cybertec-postgresql/vip-manager/README.md

 1. To make sure that internal includes (the vipconfig and the checker package) are satisfied, place the base directory of this project properly into your `$GOPATH`.
     The resulting location should be `$GOPATH/src/github.com/cybertec-postgresql/vip-manager/`.
 The easiest way to do this is:
     ```go get github.com/cybertec-postgresql/vip-manager```

-2. Please use go dep to install all dependencies.
-Install it, add it to your path...
-    Then run `dep ensure` from this directory.
-This should read the `Gopkg.lock` file and download all dependencies.

-3. Afterwards try building vip-manager, using `make` .
+2. Build the binary using `make`.

-4. To build your own .deb or .rpm, `npm` is required.
+3. To build your own .deb or .rpm, `fpm` is required.
     Install it, add it to your path and try running `make package`, which will generate a .deb package and will also convert that into a matching .rpm file.
+> note: on debianoids, rpmbuild will be required to create the rpm package...

 ## Installing on debian